-A high or increasing proportion of the population with a mental health condition receiving mental health services suggests greater access to treatment.
+A high or increasing proportion of the population with a mental health condition receiving services for mental health suggests greater access to treatment.
 However, not all people with a mental health condition will want or need treatment.
 Furthermore, accessing a service does not guarantee that the service will be effective.